 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bokeelia has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bokeelia has few renters and college students.
 But the biggest reason it is quieter in Bokeelia than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bokeelia may be for you.

 Bokeelia is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-One downside of living in Bokeelia, however, is that residents on average have to contend with a long commute, spending on average 34.54 minutes every day commuting to work.
-However, local public transit is widely used.
-For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.
+One downside of living in Bokeelia, however, is that residents on average have to contend with a long commute, spending on average 36.19 minutes every day commuting to work.

-The per capita income in Bokeelia in 2010 was $27,459, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $109,836 for a family of four.
+The per capita income in Bokeelia in 2010 was $24,841, which is middle income relative to Florida and the nation.
+This equates to an annual income of $99,364 for a family of four.
 However, Bokeelia contains both very wealthy and poor people as well.

 The people who call Bokeelia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bokeelia residents report their race to be White.
-Important ancestries of people in Bokeelia include Scottish, Irish, English, and French .
+Important ancestries of people in Bokeelia include Irish, English, Scottish, and Italian.

 The most common language spoken in Bokeelia is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include Spanish and French.